-Touch the video feed once to minimize it again and reveal the map.
+You can drag the minimap to move it to different corners.
+Touch the video feed or the minimap once to minimize the feed and maximize the map.

 Figure 78: Camera menu

 Touching the video camera icon at the top of the screen will open the Camera Menu, shown in Figure 78.